-My new book Deep Agroecology: Farms, Food, and Our Future is now available in both print and eBook editions.
+My book Deep Agroecology: Farms, Food, and Our Future is now available in both print and eBook editions.

 A quarter of a century ago, I had the privilege of serving as National Coordinator for Earth Day USA.
 I partnered with the Seventh Generation Fund to help bring the Council Circles project and curriculum to hundreds of North American communities.